Concurrent Alcohol and Morphine Abuse

 Alcohol addiction is also an incredibly prevalent concern.
 The National Institutes of Health estimate that 88,000 individuals in the United States die each year due to excessive alcohol use, making it the third leading preventable cause of death.

 Teen Drinking and Morphine Abuse

-Underage drinking and drug use is a widespread issue in many countries around the world.
+Underage drinking and drug use are widespread issues in many countries around the world.
 The National Survey on Drug Use and Health found that the average age of opiate addicts was 21, meaning that many individuals with opiate addictions began using in their early or late teens.

-Underage drinkers who are unfamiliar with moderating the amount of appropriate alcohol may have more difficulty regulating their drinking.
-This can lead to more serious consequences for a still-developing brain, since neurological development continues into the mid-20s and substance abuse can permanently affect this development.
+Underage drinkers who are unfamiliar with moderating alcohol use may have more difficulty regulating their drinking.
+This can lead to serious consequences for a still-developing brain, since neurological development continues into the mid-20s and substance abuse can permanently affect this development.

 Resources, Articles and More Information

-If you want assistance with a morphine or alcohol addiction, please call 1-888-744-0069Who Answers?.
+If you want assistance with a morphine or alcohol addiction, please call for free at .
+Addiction treatment can help anyone battling a substance use problem start on the path to a happier and healthier life.
 Resources are available to you, and trained professionals are willing to help you transition into sober living and recovery.
-For more articles, info and statistics, please visit: http://www.niaaa.nih.gov.
+For more articles, info. and statistics, please visit: http://www.niaaa.nih.gov.